 There is a (actually two to be precise) super cool place in Prague which -if we could- we would import to Hungary right away.
 This is the Manifesto Market that can already be found at two spots in the Czech capital in the Florenc and Smíchov districts.
 The latter, so the second place was also covered by Dezeen.

-The Manifesto franchise is not only a tuned food truck yard that was dropped two points of the city.
-Actually, the cool-looking and cultural Manifesto started off as part of a city rehabilitation program: the original plan was to reconnect some abandoned lots into the circulation Prague in the Florenc district.
+The Manifesto is not only a tuned food truck yard that was dropped two points of the city.
+Actually, the cool-looking and cultural Manifesto was initiated by reSITE with an urban regeneration ambition: the original plan was to reconnect some abandoned lots into the circulation Prague in the Florenc district.
 The idea came from Martin Barry the founder of reSITE organization who thought that similar to London or Lisbon, Prague also deserves a multi-cultural hip place that not only elevates the well-being of the locals, but it enhances the city’s positive image.

 This is how Manifesto Market began its journey in 2008 – only as a pop-up in the very beginning – with 27 containers on 738 square meters.
 The lots were filled with containers and streets between them to keep the area’s city-feeling yet being totally relaxed and having fun by the three winners of the Superstudio tender: Nikola Karabcová, Lucie Červená, and Elvira Islas who followed the principle of ’city within the city”.